-This comprises entirely of equities with very little investment in fixed income securities or cash equivalents.
-Aggressive capital growth over a long-term horizon is the goal here and risk is massive.
+This comprises entirely equities with little investment in fixed income securities or cash equivalents.
+Aggressive capital growth over a long-term horizon is the goal here, and the risk is massive.

 Choosing the right asset allocation strategy depends on future needs for capital and the category to which an investor belongs.
-Amount of cash equivalents depend upon the extent of liquidity required.
+The amount of cash equivalents relies on the extent of liquidity required.

-There are several different asset allocation strategies and their foals depending upon the time frame of the investor, goals, capital and risk tolerance.
-Asset allocation strategies include constant weighing, systemic asset allocation, strategic vs tactical asset allocation.
+Several asset allocation strategies and their foals depend on the investor’s time frame, goals, capital, and risk tolerance.
+Asset allocation strategies include constant weighing, systemic asset allocation, and strategic vs tactical asset allocation.

-Once the asset allocation strategy is selected reviews are needed so a value of various assets changes.
-Asset allocation models should be accompanied by reverencing or selling portions of the portfolio that rose significantly and through these, purchase additional units of assets that have declined somewhat or increased at a lesser rate.
+After selecting the asset allocation strategy, it is necessary to conduct reviews as the value of various assets changes.
 Asset allocation models maximize profits and lower risk.
+Asset allocation models should be accompanied by reverencing or selling portions of the portfolio that rose significantly and, through these, purchasing additional units of assets that have declined somewhat or increased at a lesser rate.

 Different Asset Allocation Strategies: The Right Asset Mix